A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: First-order phase transitions and associated gravitational waves

 One may see that strongly FOPTs, $v_c/T_c \gtrsim 1$, can be achieved when the dark Higgs is lighter than the SM Higgs.
 The one-step phase transition shows a similar behaviour~\cite{Carena:2019une}.
 Utilising the publicly available tool {\tt CosmoTransitions}~\cite{Wainwright:2011kj}, we numerically compute $v_c/T_c$ for a wide range of the parameter space and present the result in Fig.~\ref{fig:vcTcPlot}.
 The explored parameter range is as follows:

 We note that these four input parameters are the only relevant model parameters.
 The other model parameters can be derived from the above input parameters.
 The $x$-axis of Fig.~\ref{fig:vcTcPlot} is defined as $\lambda_m \equiv \lambda_h-\lambda_{hD}^2/(4\lambda_D)$.
 We observe that strong FOPTs could be achieved for small values of $\lambda_m$, which is in good agreement with both the analytical estimate \eqref{eqn:vcTcExpr} and the results of Ref.~\cite{Carena:2019une}.
-Let us briefly comment on the effect of the Coleman-Weinberg corrections.
-With the choice of the electroweak VEV for the renormalisation scale, we do not observe any strong FOPTs when we include the Coleman-Weinberg corrections.
-We stress, however, that the results are subject to the choice of the renormalisation scale~\cite{Chiang:2018gsn,Croon:2020cgk}.

 FOPTs may produce observable stochastic GWs~\cite{Kamionkowski:1993fg}.
 There are three main contributions to the GWs from the FOPT: bubble wall collisions $\Omega_{\rm col}h^{2}$, sound wave in plasma $\Omega_{\rm sw}h^{2}$, and the magneto-hybrodynamic turbulence $\Omega_{\rm turb}h^{2}$.
 The total GWs are then $\Omega_{\rm GW}h^{2} \simeq \Omega_{\rm col}h^{2} +\Omega_{\rm sw}h^{2}+\Omega_{\rm turb}h^{2}$.
 The GWs coming from the bubble wall collisions are given by~\cite{Caprini:2015zlo}